Monochromatic spanning trees and matchings in ordered complete graphs: Proofs

 {\bf Proof of Claim \ref{CL1}. } Let $(p,q)$ be a red edge of $H$.
 The symmetric case for $(q,p)$ is literally the same.
 Let $P_1$, $P_2$, and $P_3$ be the set of vertices of $P$ smaller than $p$, between $p$ and $q$, and greater than $q$, respectively.
 Since $|P_2|\le n-1$, we have $|P_2|\le |P_1|+|P_3|$.
 It follows that there is a decomposition $P_2=P_2'\cup P_2''$ such that $|P_2'|\le |P_1|$, $|P_1|-|P_2'|$ is even, $|P_2''|\le |P_3|$, $|P_3|-|P_2''|$ is even.

 We can select a non-nested matching on the first $|P_1|-|P_2'|$ vertices of $P_1$, a non-nested matching between the last $|P_2'|$ vertices of $P_1$ and $|P_2'|$, a non-nested matching between the first $|P_2''|$ vertices of $P_3$ and $|P_2''|$, and a non-nested matching on the last $|P_3|-|P_2''|$ vertices of $P_3$.
 These red edges, together with $(p,q)$, form a red non-nested matching of $G$.
+This matching uses all vertices of $P$ and one vertex of $Q$ for a total of $2n$ vertices and thus $n$ edges.

 By the claim we can assume for the rest of the proof that all edges of $H$ are blue.
 We find a non-nested blue $M_n$ in $H$ by the following algorithm.
 In what follows, $j$ is an index depending on another index $i$, therefore we use $j(i)$.
 The output of the algorithm is the matching $\{\{p_i,q_{j(i)}\}: i\in [n]\}$.